Complications of pregnancy: Stillbirth

 Stillbirth is defined as fetal loss or death after 20 weeks of gestation.
-Early stillbirth is between 20 and 27 weeks gestation, while late stillbirth is between 28 and 36 weeks of gestation.
+Early stillbirth is between 20 and 27 weeks of gestation, while late stillbirth is between 28 and 36 weeks of gestation.
 A term stillbirth is when the fetus dies 37 weeks and above.
 This phenomenon can go beyond grief and can lead to worries about strange maternal feelings or postpartum treatment regarding complications of childbirth.
 Such parents would require more than empathy; generally, adequate medical programs should be considered for parents having such unbearable grief.
 Along with psychiatric help, counseling, and peer support, which should be useful in the process of assisting parents who have lost their children.